vparrello/FIG-Bioinformatics-Course/0_Getting-Started/Command Line Pre-Knowledge.md

-# Command Line Foo
+# Command Line Pre-Knowledge

 This will be your hub for basics of the command line that you will need to know as you traverse this course.
 Use this as your "cheat sheet" when working with the command line.
 If this is your first interaction with such a thing, make sure you keep this handy!

 ## Basics to know when working in a command line
-1. There is no spell check in the command line; this means if there is anything misspelled, the terminal will not catch it and your command will likely error!
+1. There is no spell check in the command line; this means if there is anything misspelled, the terminal will not catch it and your command will likely thrown an error!
-2. Commands are case-sensitive; your commands will error if the wrong case is used.
+2. Commands are case-sensitive; your commands will throw an error if the wrong case is used.
 3. Much like spelling and capitals, spaces are also sensitive when using the command line.
 A missed space or an added space will likely mess up your command.
 4. Within the bash shell, you only use the forward slash (/) and never the back slash.
 5. Viewing files in VSCode in the editing mode can be hard to read.
-To change the viewing of the file, use the shortcut 'shift - command - v' on Mac and 'shift - control - v' on Windows.
+To change the viewing of the file, use the shortcut 'shift + command + v' on Mac and 'shift + control + v' on Windows.
 6. If there is a command you don't understand, just ask Grimoire!
 Many times Grimoire will give you a very long explanation of a command, but the first couple paragraphs will be the most helpful.

 # Basic commands to use

 ## File and Directory Commands
-1. List all files and directories
+1. List files and directories in the current directory
 ```
 ls
 ```
 List all files in a specific directory
 ```
-ls file/path/to/directory
+ls path/to/directory
 ```
-List all the files, including hidden files
+List all the files, including hidden files (we will explain what we mean by 'path' later in this document)
 ```
 ls -la
 ```
-2. Navigate between folders
+2. Navigate to the named folder
 ```
-cd file/path/to/directory
+cd path/to/directory
 ```
-3. Show contents of current (working) directory
+3. Show full path to the current (working) directory
 ```
 pwd
 ```
 4. Move files to a different directory
 ```
-mv file1.txt file2.txt file4.txt directory_destination
+mv file1 file2 file4 directory_destination
 ```
 5. Rename a file or directory
 ```
-mv [oldname.txt] [newname.txt]
+mv oldname newname
 ```
-6. Clear all past commands in terminal
+6. Clear all text in the terminal
 ```
 clear
 ```